For queries pertaining to specific processes, kindly click on the link applicable:Pass requirement: Only for Postgraduate Students

 Supplementary examinations consist of the rewriting of a whole examination paper, and this paper should be set and submitted at the same time as the regular examination paper.
 The term "supplementary" shall be used for whole examinations only and not for other assessment types.

-Senate Discretionary Examinations (SDEs)SDEs should only be available to students who have not managed to pass through the supplementary examination route if they have obtained an overall aggregate of at least 45% for the module and their continuous assessment mark is at least 40%.
-Only one SDE is allowed per degree per student.
+SDAs should only be available to students who have not managed to pass through the supplementary examination route if they have obtained an overall aggregate of at least 45% for the module and their continuous assessment mark is at least 40%.
+Only one SDA is allowed per degree per student.

 (a) Condoned passes must be granted by the Faculty Assessment Committee based on the student/s overall performance.

 (b) Condoned passes shall be permitted for the purposes of graduation in one of the programmes/modules only; they should preferably only be permitted in elective modules rather than core modules.

 (c) A condoned pass permits a student to gain credit for a completed module, which s/he failed where the final mark for the module is no less than 45% and a sub-minimum of 40% in the examination or final assessment has been achieved.

 (d) A condoned pass may not be granted if there has already been an upward mark adjustment for the purpose of a pass in the same year.

 (c) A condoned pass must be reflected as 50% on the student's academic record, provided that an inscription will indicate that it is a condoned pass.